scorpiodawg/HIRING-frontend-spotify-browse/README.md

   * what, if anything, additional you would do to make your component "production-ready"
   * a references section listing any _significant_ resources used during development (StackOverflow questions, articles, books, etc. You do not need to include links to questions about language syntax, for e.g.)

+### Timing
+We expect this project to take approximately 2-4 hours of an engineer's time.
+However, everyone is different so please treat these numbers as suggestions.
+If you find yourself blocked, or stuck spending inordinate amounts of time in a specific area, it might be best to reach out to us -- we want to be respectful of your time and it is our job to ensure you have a pleasant experience.

 **We look forward to seeing your work!**